-Tanzania may be a destination that you are unfamiliar with but this East African country is a heavyweight when it comes to entertainment.
-Jungle trekking, safaris, trekking, ancient cave paintings, tribal villages and beaches, its hard to think of what Tanzania hasn’t got.
+Tanzania may be a destination that you are unfamiliar with but this East African country is a heavyweight when it comes to things to do.
+Jungle adventures, wildlife safaris, tribal villages, Mount Kilimanjaro and beaches, its hard to think of what Tanzania hasn’t got.
 Get information, advice and inspiration for the best things to do if you would like to travel, go backpacking or take a gap year in Tanzania.

 The most popular peak time for tourists is July and August but Tanzania is a year round destination and you can have just a good time throughout the year.
 If you are looking to book a break to Tanzania we recommend visiting during the wildebeest migration from December to May, this time of the year more than any other you will stand a good chance of seeing exotic animals like lions, elephants, buffaloes, leopards and rhinoceros’.
 Each month offers something different and you are gauranteed to see animals and wildlife anytime.

-There are lots of places to add to an itinerary, these include the beautiful island of Zanzibar, the Jozani Forest, Prison Island and dolphin spotting in the spectacular Indian Ocean.
+There are lots of places to consider visiting including the beautiful island of Zanzibar, the Jozani Forest, Prison Island and dolphin spotting in the spectacular Indian Ocean.
 If you are going for the whole experience try to sample the local food, people in Tanzania love ugali (a type of corn mash), koranga (a watery beef stew), pilau rice with an extra dish like meat or vegatables and also seafood like fish.
 Tanzania is also home to some of the largest national parks in Africa making this one of the best wildlife holiday destinations in the world.

 On a structured program you could help education and community initiatives.
 If you are a qualified teacher you could join a summer break in Tanzania, this is a great way to use your break to make a difference use your teaching skills to help children.
 Sports coaching is very popular too, local people love football and you can help coach at schools and in local communities.
 Participating is not only a lot of fun and rewarding, but its a good opportunity to explore and see more of Tanzania as usually you work during the week then have weeknd free.